flipperdevices/flipperzero-firmware/README.md

 These instructions assume that you are starting at the Flipper Zero desktop.
 Otherwise, press the Back button until you are at the desktop.

 - Press the `OK` button on the Flipper to open the main menu.
-- Choose `Aplicaciones` from the menu.
+- Choose `Applications` from the menu.
 - Choose `Game Boy` from the submenu.
 - Choose `Pokemon Trading`
 - The Flipper Zero should show the selection of Pokemon that you want to trade, and by default, it appears as bulbasaur.